 Step 2: Follow The Structure

-As with any kind of writing project, developer’s stories do come with a logical structure which you can follow – something which is especially useful for those feeling a little hesitant to let their imagination fly on the page.
+As with any kind of writing project, the developer’s stories do come with a logical structure which you can follow – something which is especially useful for those feeling a little hesitant to let their imagination fly on the page.

-Essentially, you want your story to really boil down all those details and aspects you’ve jotted down in your brainstorming session, and kick off with a killer one-liner which really gets the idea across perfectly.
+Essentially, you want your dev story to really boil down all those details and aspects you’ve jotted down in your brainstorming session, and kick off with a killer one-liner which really gets the idea across perfectly.
 In order to write this sentence perfectly, consider the following questions:

 - Who cares about this app (who is it aimed at?)